SifaKasena/alx-low_level_programming/0x00-hello_world/README.md

-3-name - creates an executable named cisfun for a c file 4-puts.c - prints "Programming is like building a multilingual puzzle 5-printf.c - prints with proper grammar, but the outcome is a piece of art,
+3-name - creates an executable named cisfun for a c file 4-puts.c - prints "Programming is like building a multilingual puzzle 5-printf.c - prints with proper grammar, but the outcome is a piece of art, 6-size.c - prints the size of various data types